Charter and Bylaws

 or

 c.expulsion in accordance with a resolution of, and a written notice by, the Executive Committee for any reason the Executive Committee decides that a member's continued membership is inappropriate.
-The member shall have the right of written appeal to the Executive Committee.
-Membership cessation by expulsion shall be effective immediately.
+The member has the right of written appeal to the Executive Committee.
+Membership cessation by expulsion is effective immediately.

 4.12 Country/Society Membership: Country/Society Membership is defined as: